 At this point the walking tour usually carries on to the Ponte Vecchio, Florence’s most famous bridge.
 But by now everyone in the group was rather cold and wet and so we decided to head back to our starting point for the drawing part of our tour.

-Once back at Piazza della Signoria we took shelter under the outdoor heaters of a café and ordered hot chocolates to warm up.
-Traditionally this part of the tour takes place under the shade of the Loggia, surrounded by incredible sculptures.
-Our chosen location meant that our sketches were less inspired by the beauty around and us and more an exercise in getting the blood circulating again in our hands.
+Once back at Piazza della Signoria we took shelter under the outdoor heaters of a café to warm up.
+Traditionally this part of the tour takes place under the shade of the Loggia, near the Uffizi gallery.
+However, inclement weather meant that hot chocolates took priority over art!

 Nevertheless, Raffaela did her best to instruct us in various sketching techniques, which the more artistically challenged of our group (i.e., me), attempted to take on board.

 The kids, however, were in their element.
 Their results were less Renaissance-inspired and more the products of some very active imaginations but that, for me, was what made this tour so wonderful.
 The children learnt that Florence was a place of great beauty and the birthplace of some of the world’s most famous art and architecture.
 As such, they were inspired to create their own masterpieces.

 As far as family tours go, this one is hard to beat.

 For more information on LivItaly Tours, take a look at their website.
 They offer a large range of tours to suit all interests and families.
 You can find more details on this particular tour here.